 1. Manage weight gain: Avoid seconds when it comes to dessert

 Just consider the sugar.
-The Cleveland Clinic reports that the consumption of sugar leads to obesity, high blood pressure and inflammation.
-While the naturally-occurring sugars in fruits and vegetables are good for you, consuming too much added sugar can have an adverse effect on your brain.
+The Cleveland Clinic reports that the consumption of sugar leads to obesity, high blood pressure, and inflammation.
+While the naturally-occurring sugars in fruits and vegetables are good for you, consuming too much added sugar could have an adverse effect on your brain.

 To avoid overindulging in desserts, make a plan.
 Pick the one dessert you really want and stick with it, in moderation.
 I’m not telling you to deprive yourself, but deciding what you want and only putting that on your plate will help you stay on track.

 Also, if you’re hosting a potluck or attending one, suggest guests bring healthier alternatives.
 Use ingredients with natural sugars instead of added ones, and make simple baking swaps to ingredients to lessen the sugar load.
 Even before the dessert makes it to the table, fill yourself with whole grains, protein, and vegetables so that you’ll be too full to even consider more than a small portion of the sweet stuff.

 Although the holidays can create a sense of togetherness, it can also be a very lonely time for some.
 A study by the University of California found that 18 percent of seniors live alone, and 43 percent report feelings of loneliness, depression, and isolation.
 These are critical numbers because seniors who feel alone and isolated tend to have poorer health and higher mortality rates in comparison to those who feel connected to others.

 University of Chicago psychologists who analyzed data from the Framingham Heart Study reported that seniors dealing with feelings of isolation and loneliness push these feelings onto others and continue to isolate themselves further, only making the situation worse.